 The NC had decided unanimously, that there would be no separate assessment of the Board Committees and individual Directors.
-The NC, in considering the re-nomination of any Director, had considered but not limited to the extent of their attendance, participation and contribution in the proceedings of the meetings.
+The NC, in considering the re-nomination of any Director, had considered but not limited to the extent of their attendance, participation and contribution in the proceedings of the meetings and affairs of the Company.

 Each Director was requested to complete evaluation forms to assess the overall effectiveness of the Board as a whole.
 The appraisal process focused on the evaluation of factors such as the size and composition of the Board, the Board's access to information, Board processes and accountability, communication with key management personnel and Directors' standard of conduct.
 The results of the evaluation are used constructively by the NC to identify areas of improvements and recommend to the Board the appropriate action.
+Based on the results collated from the evaluations, the NC is of the view that the overall effectiveness of the Board as a whole has been consistently good for the financial year.

-No external facilitator has been used for the purpose of Board assessment in FY2020.
+No external facilitator has been used for the purpose of Board assessment in the financial year 2022.
 The Board Evaluation Questionnaires will be reviewed and updated as necessary from time to time.

-The Board and the NC have endeavoured to ensure that Directors appointed to the Board possess the necessary experience, knowledge and expertise critical to the Group's business.
+The Board and the NC are satisfied that Directors appointed to the Board possess the necessary experience, knowledge and expertise critical to the Group's business.